Arzanico/SharingApp/README.md

 The course is Object-Oriented Design by University of Alberta.

+Im in the still finishing the module 1.
+This course is part of the Software Design and Architecture Specialization.

 Below the description of the courde from Coursera.

 This course takes Java beginners to the next level by covering object-oriented analysis and design.
 You will discover how to create modular, flexible, and reusable software, by applying object-oriented design principles and guidelines.
 And, you will be able to communicate these designs in a visual notation known as Unified Modelling Language (UML).